muellermichel/guetzli/docs/documentation.md

   #handler code
 ```

+This will give you a new URL endpoint "/my-extension" (please note the conversion of _underscore_ to -dash- for the endpoint).
+Using the Flask routes feature you can define arbitrarily many handlers and routes per handler for your extension.
+See also the [Flask routing documentation](http://flask.pocoo.org/docs/0.10/quickstart/#routing).

 Useful python functions found in `tools.guetzli`:

 * `render_with_template(context)`: Renders a html page using `design/template.html` and the given context.
 Use `get_context_with_rendered_content` to create the context object.